Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The following household hazardous waste is only accepted on our Household Hazardous Waste Day:

-Our next Household Hazardous Waste Days are scheduled for two Saturdays - June 6th and December 5th - from 9:00 a.m. to 2:00 p.m. at the Sealston convenience center.
+Our next Household Hazardous Waste Day, originally scheduled for June 6th, has been rescheduled for Saturday - December 5th - from 9:00 a.m. to 2:00 p.m. at the Sealston convenience center.

 The following can be recycled: